valeryan/vscode-phpsab/README.md

 or if format on save is enabled save document

+## Multi-Root Workspace Support
+This extension now fully supports Multi-Root Workspaces.
+The extension previously used the first root folder in your workspace to configure and run both phpcs and phpcbf.
+The new system allows each workspace to be configured and run independently with respect to the root folder of the open file being sniffed.
+This means you can have phpcs functionality in one folder and have it disabled in another within a workspace.

 ## Linter Installation

 Before using this plugin, you must ensure that `phpcs` is installed on your system.
 The preferred method is using [composer](https://getcomposer.org/) for both system-wide and project-wide installations.

 Once phpcs is installed, you can proceed to install the vscode-phpsab plugin if it is not yet installed.

 > **NOTE:** This plugin can detect whether your project has been set up to use phpcbf via composer and use the project specific `phpcs & phpcbf` over the system-wide installation of `phpcs & phpcbf` automatically.
 This feature requires that both composer.json and composer.lock file exist in your workspace root or the `phpsab.composerJsonPath` in order to check for the composer dependency.
-If you wish to bypass this feature you can set the `phpsab.executablePath` configuration setting.
+If you wish to bypass this feature you can set the `phpsab.executablePathCS` and `phpsab.executablePathCBF` configuration settings.

 > **NOTE:** `phpcbf` is installed along with `phpcs`.